BoomDAO/ICP.NET/README.md

     - `cansiter-id` - (Text) REQUIRED.
 The principal id of the canister to generate a client for
 - `output-directory` - (Text) OPTIONAL.
 Directory to put all generated client files.
 Overrides the top level `output-directory`.
 NOTE: this does not create a sub-folder based on the client name like the top level `output-directory` does
 - `no-folders` - (Bool) OPTIONAL.
 If true, no sub-folders will be generated for the client.
 All generated files will be in a flat structure.
 Defaults to false.
 Overrides the top level `no-folders`
+- `feature-nullable` - (Bool) Optional.
+Sets whether to use the C# nullable feature when generating the client (like `object?`).
+Defaults to true.
+Overrides the top level `feature-nullable`
+- `keep-candid-case` - (Bool) Optional.
+If true, the names of properties and methods will keep the raw candid name.
+Otherwise they will be converted to something prettier.
+Defaults to false.
+Overrides the top level `keep-candid-case`

 # Internet Identity